annapods/podfic_poster2/doc/DOC_DB.md

 ### Archiving and reusing

 You can export the current database into a spreadsheet using the `export_db_to_spreadsheet` method of the database handler.

+## Data handling in python

+The DataModel contains Table and Field objects.

+Data entries are represented by Record objects.
+These records are not loaded in the data model, but can be fetched by the data handler.